In Greece, women activists sing and dance against oil and gas | DW | 01.04.2021

 "We're against fracking and we don't want the country to go back in time while the rest of the world is putting an end to it," Tsouknaki said.

-Environmental groups fear pollution from fracking or a potential oil spill could damage the local ecosystem, which includes sea turtle habitat
+Environmental groups fear pollution from drilling or a potential oil spill could damage the local ecosystem, which includes sea turtle habitat

 Greece began selling oil and gas concessions at the height of the eurozone debt crisis in 2011, when the country desperately needed cash to avoid bankruptcy.